j3soon/ros2-essentials/template_ws/README.md

 - Do not place your files in any folder named `build`, `install`, or `log`.
 These folders will not be tracked by Git.
 - If you encounter an error when opening Gazebo, consider closing the container and deleting the cache in the `docker/cache` directory.
 Please note that you should only delete the files inside the folder and not the entire cache folder.
+- `xhost +local:docker` is required if the container is not in privileged mode.